lpil/talk-slides/building-a-type-safe-otp/slides.md

 <br>

 <!--
-When I speak of types
+I wanted to add types to Erlang

 People would say not possible

 Disappointing

-but I enjoy types!
+But most Erlang code isn't OTP

-Let's try anyway
+We know FP can be typed

-Most Erlang code isn't OTP
+Let's type that
 -->
 ---
 layout: image-right